rdkit-rs/rdkit-sys/README.md

 on disk.
 I could not figure out how to create a `.a` variant of the library, which would be suitable for static linking.
 Until I can create a `.a` just be aware it might be a pain to run the RDKit program outside of a carefully constructed `cargo run ...` invocation.

+Prerequisites
+---

+On Mac:

+    brew install boost cmake llvm

+boost is a RDKit C++ dependency, cmake is how you create RDKit's Makefile, llvm is used by bind-gen to create the rust bindings.rs file with all the dylib definitions required to use RDKit from rust.

+Testing
+---

+Get the dylib built first, with some concurrent job spawning to go faster:

+    NUM_JOBS=10 cargo build -vv

+great for exercising the build.rs script.

+Or just run the test suite:

+    cargo test

 TODO
 ---

  - [X] build rdkit, with useful flags, from source
  - [X] copy rdkit library files to the "right spot" in the cargo filesystem
- - [ ] provide function C function definitions in a format that Rust can use
+ - [X] provide function C function definitions in a format that Rust can use
- - [ ] rewrap C functions with useful high level Rust flavors
+ - [X] rewrap C functions with useful high level Rust flavors (copied from chrissly31415's repo)
  - [ ] figure out how to `cargo publish` without `--no-verify` (otherwise it detects changes outside of OUTDIR)
- - [ ] the build should copy the .h files to a well known location so we can auto-bindgen against them
+ - [X] specify path to RDKit's cffiwrapper.h and all required search paths for other dependent headers
+ - [ ] use conditional rebuild logic to make the library build experience more reliable (for now, if you get stuck, try `cargo clean` and retry with `cargo build -vv`)

 Prior art
 ---